PabloSanchez87/Google-IT-Automation/2-Using_Python_to_Interact_with_the_Operating_System/Module-6/7-Creating_Bash_scripts_example.md

 # Creating Bash Scripts

 This document contains code and explanation used in creating bash scripts, as seen in the instructional video.
-Below are the examples with added English comments for clarity.

-## Introduction
-This follow-along content is organized to match the content in the video.
-It contains the same code as shown and provides you with the opportunity to see how the code is written.
-You can practice running it and use it as a reference.

 ### Bash Script Code Example 1
 ```bash